 Blount will be a great weapon for the Buccaneers rushing attack.
 Cadillac is a good overall runner, but as big and physical as Blount, especially near the goal line.
 Kareem “Huggy Bear” Huggins is the fastest running back and has good size.
 Blount can be the Bucs’ goal line option if needed, but he can also break to the outside and has incredible athletic ability (jumped over many opponents while at Oregon).
 So while his emotions remain questionable, his physical ability is not.
 He will be a great running back for the Bucs and will add some force to the running game.

-Topics: Lagarrette Blount
+Tags: Lagarrette Blount